fayizferosh/yosys-tcl-ui-report/README.md

 #### STA using OpenTimer

-I have successfully written the code to run STA on OpenTimer and to capture its runtime.
-The basic code of the same and screenshots of terminal with several "puts" printing out the variables and user debug information are shown below.
+I have successfully written the code to run STA on OpenTimer and capture its runtime.
+The basic code of the same and screenshots of the terminal with several "puts" printing out the variables and user debug information are shown below.

 *Code*